 Given how much work and expense went into this recipe, and the less than stellar results, I don’t think I’ll be attempting to make moussaka again.
 If anyone else has had better luck making vegan moussaka, however, please do let me know.

 Both Derek and I love Annie’s goddess dressing.
 It’s a tahini-based dressing that’s savory and rich, and very satisfying.
 Annie’s is not sold in Germany, so I’ve decided to try to figure out how to make something similar myself.
-I searched around on the web for a while, and came across this taste test from the San Francisco Chronicle that shows that Annie’s Goddess dressing is indeed better than knockoffs by Trader Joe’s and other companies.
-The result of the taste test didn’t surprise me, but it did worry me a bit–if Trader Joe’s can’t replicate Annie’s dressing, why do I think I have a shot?
+I searched around on the web for a while, and came across this taste test from the San Francisco Chronicle that shows that Annie’s Goddess dressing is indeed better than knockoffs by other companies.
+The result of the taste test didn’t surprise me, but it did worry me a bit—if big food companies can’t replicate Annie’s dressing, why do I think I have a shot?

 I looked around some more on the web, trying to find a copycat recipe.
 Although I found tons of posts where people were asking for the recipe, I could find only one post on recipezaar where someone actually attempted to replicate the original.
 Although the recipe is rated well, it doesn’t seem to follow the constraints given by the Annie’s ingredient list; I decided not to follow this recipe, but rather to try to figure it out on my own.
-I looked at the order of ingredients in the ingredient list and the stats in the nutritional data to try to figure out how much of each ingredient to use.
-Read the rest of this entry »
+I looked at the order of ingredients in the ingredient list (ordered by weight) and the nutritional information to try to figure out how much of each ingredient to use.
+My first few tries were pretty awful, but after ten attempts, I think I finally nailed it!
+Now we can have Annie’s goddess dressing in Saarbruecken whenever we like.
+Or maybe I should call it Fannie’s (Fake-Annie’s).

 When I was a kid my mom would occasionally make a vegan spinach mushroom pie.
 I’m not sure how she made it, but I always enjoyed it.
 In my co-op days I tried making something similar, starting with a recipe from Ron Pickarski’s cookbook, but it turned out bland and boring.
 Recently, when looking for something to do with a pie crust that had been taking up precious space in my envelope-sized freezer for about 6 months, I noticed that Peter Berley also has a spinach mushroom quiche recipe in his cookbook Modern American Kitchen.
 The recipe was even posted on 101 cookbooks, along with a beautiful photo, a rave review, and a discussion of how loooong this recipe takes to make.
 I decided to try the recipe, using my traditional, non-vegan crust rather than making Berley’s oat/sesame vegan crust.
 Read the rest of this entry »